nicholasgriffintn/fosdem-pwa/README.md

 ## TODO

+- [ ] Add a feature for note taking potentially?
+This would show in the sidebar instead of the summary that's currently there, summary would just display below now.
+On mobile, would maybe show in a modal?

+Should record the time that the note was started and saved based on the video timestamp.

+Should record the note in the database and then display it in the sidebar as a list.
+- [ ] Add bookmark status from DB to the event page.
 - [ ] Allow users to search within specific tracks or time slots
 - [ ] Organise bookmarks by day and time, allow for filtering potentially.
 - [ ] Display events below bookmarked tracks